CPHB-SOFT-MZ/twitter-analysis/README.md

 - 3: Most mentioned users
 - 4: Top ten active users
 - 5: Most grumpy, and most happy users based on tweets

+12. If your database has another name, server or port than the default, you can run `python3 main.py --help` to see all available flags